Death of Wolfgang Amadeus Mozart: Revisionist accounts

 The view that Mozart was in near-steady decline and despair during the last several months of his life has been met with much skepticism in recent years.
 Cliff Eisen supervised the reissue of Abert's biography in 2007 in a new edition, supplementing it with numerous footnotes.
 While generally deferential to Abert, Eisen expresses sharp criticism in the footnoting of the section leading up to Mozart's death:

 In this context, the evidence cited by Abert is selective and suits the intended trajectory of his biography.
 With the exception of citations from Mozart's letters, all of the testimony is posthumous and prompted by complicated motives both personal and financial.
 Although it is 'authentic' in the sense that it derives from those who witnessed Mozart's death, or were close to him, it is not necessarily accurate. ...
 To be sure, Mozart was under the weather in Prague.
 But there is no evidence that he was 'very ill' and it is not true that his health 'continued to deteriorate'.
 As Abert himself notes later in this chapter, Mozart's health improved in October and early November.

-In the main biography article of the Cambridge Mozart Encyclopedia, Ruth Halliwell writes of the decline-and-despair account:
+In the main biography article of the Cambridge Mozart Encyclopedia, Eisen writes of the decline-and-despair account:

 While later sources describe [Mozart] as working feverishly on [his Requiem], filled with premonitions of his own death, these accounts are hard to reconcile with the high spirits of his letters from most of November.
 Constanze's earliest account, published in Niemetschek's biography of 1798, states that Mozart 'told her of ... his wish to try his hand at this type of composition, the more so as the higher forms of church music had always appealed to his genius.'
 There is no hint that the work was a burden to him.

 As for why Constanze might have been "prompted by complicated motives both personal and financial" (Eisen), Halliwell contends that "Constanze and Sophie were not objective witnesses, because Constanze's continuing quest for charity gave her reasons to disseminate sentimental and sensationalist views."
-By "charity" Halliwell may be referring to the many benefit concerts from which Constanze received income in the years following Mozart's death, as well as, perhaps, the pension she received from the Emperor; see discussion below as well as Constanze Mozart.
+By "charity" Halliwell may be referring to the many benefit concerts from which Constanze received income in the years following Mozart's death, as well as, perhaps, the pension she received from the Emperor.

 Christoph Wolff, in a 2012 book entitled Mozart at the Gateway to his Fortune, disputes the view that Mozart's last years represented a steady slide to despair and the grave; he also disagrees with interpretations of the music as reflecting late-life despair (for example) "the hauntingly beautiful autumnal world of [Mozart's] music written in 1791".